Updated October 27th, 2018.

 Located in the central region of Myanmar, the area was only opened for tourism in 2009 so the area is still in many ways untrodden.
 You can still find a temple to climb at sunset and watch the sunset without another person in sight!
 Enjoy scorching hot days cycling amidst amazing ruins watching hot air balloons float over the landscape, wander around countless pagodas and find hidden places without a single tourist.
 Bagan should be on your bucket list of places that you should visit in your lifetime!

 About the writer: Juan Martinez is a Colombian who left his home country in 2009 at the age of 17 years old.
-Since then, he has been living in places like Germany, India and Singapore; something that inspired him to travel as many countries as possible with the idea of budget traveling and promoting Colombia as an amazing travel destination.
+Since then, he has been living in places like Germany, India and Singapore; something that inspired him to travel as many countries as possible with the idea of budget travelling and promoting Colombia as an amazing travel destination.
 Follow Juan’s blog or check him out on Facebook – Traveler’s Buddy to get daily updates of articles, tips and other travel stories.